 Mission clock information for NASA's Mars 2020 Perseverance was taken from a NASA/JPL/NAIF/SPICE document by Acton & Semenov dated August 2020.

 Sunclock Map Images

-The "MOC_MOLA_NGS_Map" sample map imagery is derived from an image created by Malin Space Science Systems by combining Mars Global Surveyor (MGS), Mars Orbiter Camera (MOC) and Mars Orbiter Laser Altimeter (MOLA) data for a map to be used by the National Geographic Society.
-The base image was obtained from the MOLA Science website.
+The "MOC_MOLA_NGS_Map" sample map is derived from an image created by Malin Space Science Systems by combining Mars Global Surveyor (MGS), Mars Orbiter Camera (MOC), and Mars Orbiter Laser Altimeter (MOLA) data for a map to be used by the National Geographic Society.
+The base image was obtained from the MOLA Science website and re-projected.

-The color topography shade map image was created by the MGS MOLA team and was also obtained from the MOLA Science website.
+The "MOC_MOLA_Color_Relief" sample map was created by the MGS MOLA team and was also obtained from the MOLA Science website.

-The "VIS_MDIM_Map" sample map image used in the sunclock was obtained from the USGS Astrogeology Research Program PDS Imaging Node and is a combination of Viking project Visual Image Subsystem (VIS) color imagery with Viking Mars Digital Image Model Version 1 (MDIM1) data.
+The "VIS_MDIM_1_Map" sample map was obtained from the USGS Astrogeology Research Program "Map-a-Planet" PDS Imaging Node and is a combination of Viking project Visual Image Subsystem (VIS) color imagery with Viking Mars Digital Image Model Version 1 (MDIM1) data.

 Landing Site Panorama Images

-The local panorama images at the recent lander sites are derived from panorama images released by the lander projects.
+The local panorama images at three lander sites are derived from panorama images released by the lander projects.